SIP Animation

-SIP Animation (known as Saban International Paris until 2002) was a French animation studio, and a defunct subsidiary of BVS Entertainment (formerly Saban Entertainment).
+SIP Animation, LLC (known as Saban International Paris until 2002) was a French animation studio, and a defunct subsidiary of BVS Entertainment (formerly Saban Entertainment).
 By 2009, the company had produced over 390 hours of animated content.

 History

 Early history

 Haim Saban and Jacqueline Tordjman formed together Saban Records and Music SARL in 1977 in order to release Saban's musical compositions.
 Saban later formed Saban Productions in 1980 and soon became a unit of the newly-formed company.

 In 1989, the division moved into the animation field, producing animated series for their parent company under the name of Saban International Paris.
 The parent company was renamed Saban Enterprises by 1990.

 Semi-independence

-In November 1991, Saban International Paris became a separately-operated facility after its shares were divided in thirds.
+In November 1991, Saban International Paris, LLC became a separately-operated facility after its shares were divided in thirds.
 Luxembourg-based company International Film Productions took 49.7% stake, while CEO Jacueline Tordjman took 0.5%.
 Saban Entertainment kept a 49.8% share.
 Tordjman's shares increased to 0.7% by 1994. with Saban's decreasing to 49.6%.

-In January 1996, France 3 picked up Princess Sissi as a co-production between Saban International Paris and Canadian studio CinéGroupe.
+In January 1996, France 3 picked up Princess Sissi as a co-production between Saban International Paris, LLC and Canadian studio CinéGroupe.
 In February 1996, the shares of International Film Productions were transferred to Pueblo Films AG, a Switzerland-based company.

 By the late 1990s, Saban International Paris mainly functioned as a producer of original content for the publicly operating Fox Kids Europe and maintained this partnership after its rebranding as Jetix Europe.